outworldly/PMC/Regulating.md

 # Private Military Companies: Options for Regulation

-## Introduction
-Private Military Companies (PMCs) are private companies that provide military and security services to governments, organizations, and individuals.
-They operate independently from national armed forces and are often hired for tasks such as combat support, training, and security.

 ## Need for Regulation
 Due to the nature of their work, PMCs have raised concerns about accountability, human rights abuses, and the potential for undermining state sovereignty.
 Therefore, there is a need for regulation to ensure transparency, accountability, and adherence to international humanitarian law.